Learning From Home

 2. When the page appears, click on Sign In.

 3. When you are asked for your email and password, use your school account details.

 Need IT support, please contact: email@example.com

 Please click here for a parent's guide to supporting mental health at home.

-Please click to view a corona virus appendix to our Child Protection and Safeguarding Policy
+Please click to view an update to Corona Virus Appendix 5 of our Child Protection and Safeguarding Policy

 Hampshire Safeguarding Children Partnership: Help and advice e-posters have been developed by the HSCP to support children and young people, parents and professionals during lockdown.
 Information includes advice and details of support services.

 Please click here to see if you qualify for Free School Meals.
 Parents who do qualify, will receive a weekly £15 voucher per child from Edenred.
 If you qualifty, but do not already receive the government's vouchers, click here to register your interest.

 Parents who have already registered for FSM vouchers should check spam/trash/junk folders for emails from firstname.lastname@example.org or email@example.com.
 If you have received your email but are experiencing a problem retrieving/using your code, please contact 0333 400 5932 (which is charged at the national rate from all phone devices) or email firstname.lastname@example.org (which is the best method of contacting them).